JohannesMP/com.johannesmp.blog/_posts/2017-02-12-Quick-SSH-Workflow-tips.md

 _**Note:** Certain processes will only be visible to root, and can only be killed by root, so when necessary run `sudo htop` instead._

-### Use _**supervisorctl**_ to easily daemonize
+### Use _**supervisorctl**_ to easily daemonize _anything_

-If you ever want to daemonize a script or application so that it runs without supervision, this can be a pain without specialized applications such as `pm2` for `node.js`.
+If you ever want to daemonize a script or application so that it runs without supervision, this can be a pain without specialized applications such as `pm2` for `node.js` applications.

 Enter [supervisor](http://supervisord.org/), a powerful solution for managing and running processes without having to resort to writing startup scripts or using screen.

-It is far too large to cover here, but it's so painless and useful compared to really any alternative, that it's worth mentioning.
+It is far too large to cover here, but it's so painless and useful compared to really any alternative that it's worth mentioning.
 I personally use it for running several game servers that don't provide straightforward daemonization.

 Here is a good tutorial to get you started if you want to use it: https://www.digitalocean.com/community/tutorials/how-to-install-and-manage-supervisor-on-ubuntu-and-debian-vps

+_**Note**: for node.js applications [PM2](http://pm2.keymetrics.io/) should be used instead_